Skip to main content

 The Confidence Trap

-After a good week or a good month, something shifts.
-You start thinking bigger.
+After a good month, you start thinking bigger.
 You've been trading 1 MES contract and hitting your numbers.
 Why not 2?
-Why not switch to ES?
-You've earned it, right?

 How Compounding Actually Works in Trading